ekingedik/loupe-pytorch/README.md

 Converted the code from Antoine Miech, Ivan Laptev, Josef Sivic presented in https://github.com/antoine77340/LOUPE Inspired from https://gist.github.com/catta202000/cbf5cae9199ccd72adddef452358df3b

-Code is not extensively tested, please ping me if you notice any problems.
+The code is not extensively tested, please ping me if you notice any problems.